Main Khiladi Tu Anari: Cast

+Production

 Soundtrack

 The music of the film was scored by Anu Malik.
 Singers Asha Bhosle, Kumar Sanu, Abhijeet Bhattacharya, Udit Narayan, Pankaj Udhas, Alka Yagnik, Anu Malik and Alisha Chinai rendered their voices in this album.
 The lyrics were penned by Rani Malik, Rahat Indori, Hasrat Jaipuri, Maya Govind, Zameer Kazmi and Anwar Sagar.
 "Churake Dil Mera" and "Zara Zara" were the most popular songs from the soundtrack.
 "Zuban Khamosh Hoti Hai" was picturised, but not included in the final version of the film.
-It became one of the best-selling Bollywood soundtrack albums of 1994, selling between 3.2million and 3.5million units.
+Music was chart buster, According to the Indian trade website Box Office India, with around 30,00,000 units sold the soundtrack became the fifth highest-selling album of the year.

 Two songs from the soundtrack, "Chura Ke Dil Mera" and "Main Khiladi" were recreated in Hungama 2 and Selfiee, respectively.

 Reception

 It was the first Bollywood action film to be reviewed by martial arts film critic Albert Valentin on the now defunct Kung Fu Cinema site.
 He rated the film 3.5 out of 5 stars.
 He notes that, while the plot is largely borrowed from The Hard Way, Main Khiladi Tu Anari "kicks it up a notch due to the presence of one of India's biggest action stars, martial artist Akshay Kumar", comparing his martial arts skills to Jean-Claude Van Damme and praising his stuntwork, and concluding that it "is a fun action-comedy" film.